Parham-Bahrekazemi/Parham-Bahrekazemi/README.md

 Mobile and Flutter Developer
 -----------------------------
-* 👀 I’m interested in programming and learning.
+* 👀 I am a Software Engineer.
+* 🌱 I’m currently learning Flutter.
 * 🤝 I'm open to collaborating on interesting projects as a mobile developer

 ### Skills